Tolerating Jupyter’s file format

 file.

-A plus is that search-and-replace would then work seamlessly across normal code and wak notebook-encoded code, which is, I assure you, a constant irritation.
+A plus is that search-and-replace would then work seamlessly across normal code and wak notebook-encoded code, which, I assure you, is a constant irritation.

-1.6 Diffing/merging notebooks (sort-of) natively
+2.6 Diffing/merging notebooks (sort-of) natively

 I do not use this one because it seemed too slow on the large notebooks I was using and did not play well with my git GUI.
 In any case it does not seem to support 3 way merging, which means most merges fail and need manual intervention anyway.